BorgXQ/continuo/README.md

 ## Development

-Discord bot login and channel discovery are in development on this branch.
+Discord bot login and voice output are in development on this branch.
 See [Discord setup](docs/discord.md).
-Discord audio streaming is not yet available.
+Each launch defaults to Device output; Discord voice channels must be selected manually.

 The desktop app uses **Electron Forge**, **React**, **TypeScript**, and **Vite**.
 Analysis uses **Python 3.11** and the packages in `requirements.txt`.